smcclatchy/exp-design/_episodes/05-anova.md

 1. The model is good (i.e. the relationship is linear and not, for example, quadratic or exponential).
 1. The residuals have a normal distribution.
-1. The residuals have equal variance (homoscadastic).
+1. The residuals have equal variance (homoscedastic).

 In the following example, we model body weight at 10 weeks as a function of diet.